Hyperparticle/hyperparticle.github.io/_posts/2018-09-23-erasmus-mundus-conclusion.md

 ## Recommendations

 A program in Europe is not for the faint of heart.
 Be prepared for tough challenges.
+It requires a heap of grit and patience.
+In my case, I can definitively say that it was all worth it.

 If you made it this far, congrats!
 Now go out there and be the best version of yourself that you aspire to be!